top of page

 Sinus surgery

 Snoring.
 Snoring can affect the harmony in the home.
 When it’s very severe it can be associated with obstructive sleep apnoea, or OSA.
 Sleep apnoea in children can affect growth and development and needs treatment.
 In adults, it is associated with heart problems and premature death.
 The solution in children is adenotonsillectomy.
 In adults once weight loss has been tried, surgery can help get oxygen into the body by opening the airways.
 In severe cases in adults air delivered via a mask at night may be required.
 Snoring without sleep apnoea can be treated with a number of surgical and non-surgical technques depending on whether the noise originates from the palate, the back of the tongue or the tonsils.
+At the start of your operation I will perform a DISE (drug induced sleep endoscopy) to see the exact point of obstruction to tailor your operation to treat the particular area of obstruction.

 Snoring